geoserver/geoserver/doc/en/user/source/community/geofence/configuration.rst

 - Testing connection to GeoFence.

-   We altready performed a connection test from GeoFence to GeoServer.
+   We already performed a connection test from GeoFence to GeoServer.
 Using the button **Test connection** we can also test that GeoServer can communicate to GeoFence.
 If everything is ok, you'll get this message:

    .. figure:: images/basic_003.png
       :align: center